 If you have experienced one of these situations I know, I know, at one point you were waiting on your marijuana delivery AND also waiting on a food delivery, probably pizza.
 Or maybe at one point (maybe now), you wished pizza and pot came delivered together (I’m sure some gangapraneur’ will get to that idea in due time) and, if you were lucky, sometimes they kind of did.

 But more than likely your food came to you first, unless you were smart and ordered it after the HOURS it took for your weed person to schlep their way over to your spot and sit awkwardly with you while you prattled on about your comparatively boring life just so one of you would do the mandatory smoke out so they could leave.

 Let me tell you those days are ancient history folks.
 As I mentioned in a previous article we are living in the future.
 Marijuana is stripping off her flannel shirt, her hemp necklace and toning down her spaced out grins.
 She’s tossing those grungy North Face shorts and Doc Martin sandals in the Goodwill bin because Mary’s got a new look and ooo-ooo-ooo-ooo, she’s got a new attitude.

 To see how Eaze stacked up to the pizza boy watch the video below:

 The Bay Area has crap pizza by the way, but that’s another post for another blogger.
 And please send your hate mail my way, I will gladly defend my claim.
-Just so we’re clear however, Jay n’ Bees is definitely the best pizza we’ve got in San Francisco.
+Just so we’re clear however, Jay n’ Bees was definitely the best pizza we had in San Francisco.

 My name is Petey Wheatstraw, also known as Charles Stevens.
 I’m an avid marijuana smoker, writer, devoted father and non-profit minion– not necessarily in that order.
 A Chicago native I’ve lived off and on in the Bay Area since 1996.
 Seven years ago I finally settled here to capture the changing face of our communities.